 3- What is the most important cause of cracked tooth syndrome?

-Awake bruxism and or sleeping/nocturnal bruxism can be named as the most important cause of the cracked tooth syndrome.
+Awake bruxism and or sleeping/nocturnal bruxism can be named as the two most important causes of the cracked tooth syndrome.